rezahh107/SmartAlloc/docs/GA_ENFORCER.md

 skipped, and GA enforcement fails the testcase when schema warnings exceed the configured threshold.

+The SQL prepare scanner integrates similarly.
+GA Enforcer runs `scan-sql-prepare.php` automatically and emits a testcase `SQL.Prepare` in its JUnit output.
+Advisory and RC profiles mark the testcase skipped with a message containing the violation and allowlist counts.
+When run with `--profile=ga --enforce`, any non‑allowlisted violations cause the testcase to fail and the first few `file:line` locations are included in the failure message.

 ### Profiles

 * RC: `coverage_pct_min` 60, `schema_warnings` ≤ 3